Peritonitis Nursing Diagnosis & Care Plan

-Peritonitis is a serious condition that results from a generalized or localized inflammatory process in the peritoneum or abdomen with a primary or secondary cause.
+Peritonitis is a serious condition that results from a generalized or localized inflammatory process in the peritoneum (membrane lining the abdominal cavity) with a primary or secondary cause.

-When bacterial and other intestinal contents enter the peritoneum, they can irritate the sterile peritoneal cavity and initiate chemical peritonitis.
-Inflammation will start, which leads to massive fluid shifts (edema) and adhesions as the body will react to defend itself against infection.
+When bacterial and other intestinal contents enter the peritoneum, they can irritate the sterile peritoneal cavity leading to chemical peritonitis.
+Inflammation causes massive fluid shifts and adhesions as the body will react to defend itself against infection.

-Manifestations can vary depending on the severity and the acuity of the underlying condition.
+Clinical manifestations can vary depending on the underlying condition’s severity and acuity.
 Peritonitis can be fatal if treatment is delayed.
-Complications include sepsis, hypovolemic shock, paralytic ileus, intraabdominal abscess formation, and acute respiratory distress syndrome
+Complications include sepsis, hypovolemic shock, paralytic ileus, intraabdominal abscess formation, and acute respiratory distress syndrome.

 Nursing Process